The official blog of the Lung Institute.

 Stem cells have become a buzzword in the news over the past few years.
 However, much of the talk is about fetal stem cells or stem cell manipulation; very few are talking about adult stem cells that are present in all of our bodies.
 Adult, or autologous, stem cells have been researched and used in various treatments since the first bone marrow transplant in 1968.
-These cells live in our blood, bone marrow and fat tissue and act as our body’s system to promote healing.
+These cells live in our blood and bone marrow, and act as our body’s system to promote healing.
 The down side to stem cells is that they don’t typically move quickly, hence why our body doesn’t instantly heal when we get sick.

 There is a clinic in the United States known as the Lung Institute that is working to change this.
 The company treats lung diseases like chronic obstructive pulmonary disease (COPD) and interstitial lung disease (ILD) with stem cells from the patient’s own body.
-In essence, they extract the cells through a minimally invasive procedure, clean them and then reintroduce them to the lungs intravenously and through a nebulizer.
-According to the clinic, this speeds up the natural process of healing by directing the stem cells—and their healing properties—toward the area of the disease.
+In essence, they extract the cells through a minimally invasive procedure, and then reintroduce them to the lungs intravenously.
+This speeds up the natural process of healing by directing the stem cells—and their healing properties—toward the area of the disease.
 The result is healthier tissue growing in place of damaged lung tissue, and although this doesn’t cure the disease, over 600 patients that the Lung Institute has treated speak to the benefit of the treatment.

 Although the measles is a devastating disease that can wreak havoc on your body, lung disease is the third leading cause of death in the United States.
 When the fight to eradicate measles was in full swing, the medical field was able to develop a vaccine.
 With the advancements in medical research, the question of whether this can be done for lung disease is forthcoming, and stem cells may play a starring role.